Guyana country profile

 1780-1813 - Guyana changes hands between the Dutch, French and British.

-1814 - Britain occupies Guyana during the Napoleonic Wars.
-By 1831, it is declared the Colony of British Guiana.
+1814 - Britain occupies Guyana during the Napoleonic Wars and later makes it a the Colony of British Guiana.

 1834 - The abolition of slavery leads to indentured workers being brought in from India.

-1889 - Venezuela lays claims to two-thirds of Guyana, west of the Essequibo river but international arbitration rules in favour of Guyana in 1899.
+1889 - Venezuela lays claims to two-thirds of Guyana west of the Essequibo river, but international arbitration rules in favour of Guyana in 1899.

 1953 - Britain suspends a new constitution and installs an interim administration after the Indo-Guyanese PPP party's success in the first free elections.

-1960 - A new constitution provides full internal self-government but in 1964 a Labour revolt leads to racial strife and violent riots
+1960 - A new constitution provides full internal self-government, but in 1964 a revolt leads to racial strife and violent riots

 1978 - Jonestown massacre: Mass suicide by more than 900 members of the People's Temple religious sect led by Jim Jones.

-2015 - Guyana's multiracial opposition coalition led by David Granger wins the general election ending the 23-year rule of the Indo-Guyanese PPP party.
+2015 - Guyana's multiracial opposition coalition led by David Granger wins the general election, ending 23 years of rule by the Indo-Guyanese PPP party.